The Case of FBA as a DEX Processing Model: Welfare loss and liquidity provision

 We now turn to compare the two execution models from a liquidity provision perspective, with the bid-ask spread being the proxy quantity that we examine.
-The spread consists of the price impact from orders driven by information about assets' valuation changes, and markups from MMs.
+The spread consists of the price impact from orders driven by information about assets' valuation changes, and markups from LPs.

-We present the figures depicting how $\player{i}, \player{pb}, \player{pr}$ affect the spreads of CLOB and FBA in \Cref{fig: spread pbpr}-\ref{fig: spread ipr}.
+We include the figures depicting how $\player{i}, \player{pb}, \player{pr}$ affect the spreads in FBA and CLOB in \Cref{fig: spread pbpr,fig: spread ipb,fig: spread ipr} (in \cref{app: liquidity comparison}).
 Similar to the analysis with welfare loss, $\player{pr}$ approaching $0$ always benefits liquidity provision in FBA.
 For a larger $\player{pr}$, FBA has better liquidity provision only when $\player{i}, \player{pb}$ are sufficiently high with respect to $\player{pr}$.
-When the market is thin or one-sided and more orders are fulfilled against the MMs' orders, this requirement on $\player{i}$ and $\player{pb}$ is harsher.
+When the market is thin or one-sided and more orders are fulfilled with LPs' orders, this requirement on $\player{i}$ and $\player{pb}$ is even more demanding.
 When the DEX has a more balanced market and a larger proportion of the orders can be filled among themselves, the requirement is looser.

+\thomasdir{ Therefore, similar to the previous section, we conclude that FBA provides better liquidity in the blockchain settings, under the assumption that the blockchain market has much more public information than private information.}